 AA Denies Need

 But in its response, AA denies “the allegation that only by pre-boarding the aircraft can an allergic individual wipe down surfaces to prevent food allergen contact.”
 Nor does the airline accept that pre-boarding would prevent allergen exposure, and it suggests pre-boarding of food-allergic individuals is not a common practice among air carriers.

-However, lawyer Mary Vargas of Stein and Vargas, who is representing FARE, states: “The law is clear – airlines must allow pre-boarding for individuals with food allergies who need to wipe down and secure their seating area.”
+Lawyer Mary Vargas of Stein and Vargas, who is representing FARE, disagrees.
+“The law is clear – airlines must allow pre-boarding for individuals with food allergies who need to wipe down and secure their seating area.”
 Vargas says it is extremely difficult to do this as other passengers rush to their seats during general boarding.

 Families and individuals with food allergies often wish to wipe down a seating area – from the seat cushions to tray tables, armrests and window shades – to prevent exposure to allergen residue from previous passengers’ snacks.